zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/aro/aro_postgresql_hyperscale_arm_template/_index.md

   - _`spnTenantId`_ - Your Azure tenant id
   - _`windowsAdminUsername`_ - Client Windows VM Administrator name
   - _`windowsAdminPassword`_ - Client Windows VM Password.
 Password must have 3 of the following: 1 lower case character, 1 upper case character, 1 number, and 1 special character.
 The value must be between 12 and 123 characters long.
   - _`myIpAddress`_ - Your local public IP address.
-This is used to allow remote RDP and SSH connections to the client Windows VM and ARO cluster.
+This is used to allow remote RDP and SSH connections to the client Windows VM and aro cluster.
   - _`logAnalyticsWorkspaceName`_ - Unique name for the deployment log analytics workspace.
-  - _`deploySQLMI`_ - Boolean that sets whether or not to deploy SQL Managed Instance, for this data controller vanilla scenario we leave it set to _**false**_.
+  - _`deploySQLMI`_ - Boolean that sets whether or not to deploy SQL Managed Instance, for this scenario we leave it set to _**false**_.
-  - _`SQLMIHA`_ - Boolean that sets whether or not to deploy SQL Managed Instance with high-availability (business continuity) configurations, for this data controller vanilla scenario we leave it set to _**false**_.
+  - _`SQLMIHA`_ - Boolean that sets whether or not to deploy SQL Managed Instance with high-availability (business continuity) configurations, for this scenario we leave it set to _**false**_.
-  - _`deployPostgreSQL`_ - Boolean that sets whether or not to deploy PostgreSQL Hyperscale, for this data controller vanilla scenario we leave it set to _**false**_.
+  - _`deployPostgreSQL`_ - Boolean that sets whether or not to deploy PostgreSQL Hyperscale, for this Azure Arc-enabled PostgreSQL Hyperscale scenario we will set it to _**true**_.
   - _`deployBastion`_ - Choice (true | false) to deploy Azure Bastion or not to connect to the client VM.
   - _`bastionHostName`_ - Azure Bastion host name.
   - _`AroProviderId`_ - ARO resource provider Id.